StarSheriff2/MD-Cleaner/README.md

 - A brief description of the error, and correction steps to fix it

 Once you fix an error, the program won't show this error again if you run the program.
-Fix all errors until there are no errors found in your md file.
+Fix all errors until there are no errors found in your md file and you get a message confirmation that no errors were detected.

 ## Built With